 EP PerMed InfoSheet 7 – International Perspective

 European Partnerships are a “new generation” of partnerships that will in Horizon Europe replace previous forms of partnerships, e.g. ERA-Nets or JPIs.
 Their general aim is to bring the European Commission and private and/or public partners together to address some of Europe’s most pressing challenges through concerted research and innovation initiatives.
-Identifying European Partnerships is an integral part of Horizon Europe’s strategic planning process.
+They are a key implementation tool of Horizon Europe, and contribute significantly to achieving the EU’s political priorities.